-How To Find and Delete Unattached GCP Disks
+How to Find and Delete Unattached GCP Disks to Save Costs

 Many organizations have embraced moving their IT infrastructure to the cloud to enjoy benefits like lower overhead costs, increased redundancy, and better scalability.
 The tradeoff is that these organizations now need to monitor the incremental costs for things like compute time, data transfers, and storage capacity.
 If you’re working within the Google Cloud Platform (GCP), locating and deleting unattached GCP disks is a critical practice for optimizing your cloud infrastructure spending.